lawrencelomax/LLReactiveMatchers/README.md

     NSError *expectedError = ...;
     expect(signal).to.sendError(expectedError);

-The matchers will also ensure that certain conditions dependent for the matcher to succeed are met.
-For example, when comparing the output of two Signals with the ```haveIdenticalEvents()``` matcher, the matcher will not pass until the Signal has ended in completion or error.
-In other words, two Signals do not have the same output until we know that the lifecycle is completed.
+The matchers will also ensure that dependent conditions are also met.
+For example, when comparing the output of two Signals with the ```haveIdenticalEvents()``` matcher, the matcher will not be able to pass until both signals have ended.

-Using a matcher will cause the Signal to be subscribed to, successive calls to create match Signals will result in further subscription to the Signal.
+Using a matcher will result in the Signal passed through to be subscribed to.
+Further epectations using the matchers will result in additional subscriptions.
 This encourages the usage of [Cold Signals](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/Documentation/FrameworkOverview.md#connections), as well as Signals having [repeatable results](http://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning).

 ## Matchers